 Water Filtration And Purification By Coral Pure Natural

 In order to have safe and healthy drinking water, we have to ensure that excess TDS has been eliminated from it along with the removal of excess fluoride.
 Through the advanced filtration and purification system of our product, you can be assured that the water that you and your family consume is of the highest quality and safety.

 Coral Pure Natural adopts the process of reverse osmosis through which total dissolved solids are removed to bring down their level so that it falls in the normal range.
 We use the USA NSF 58 Certified reverse osmosis filtration through which the maximum amount of harmful TDS is removed, and only the beneficial TDS remain in the water.

 The beneficial TDS in the form of minerals such as calcium, magnesium, and potassium help in increasing the alkalinity of the water so that it possesses similar properties to that of natural spring alkaline water.

 This filtration and purification system also removes excess fluoride from the water, thus, saving you from its harmful effects.

 Such alkaline water with a PH value between 8 and 10 is considered highly beneficial to human health.
-This clean, pure, and safe water serves as an antioxidant which helps increase longevity, slows the ageing process, increases bone health, and improves the overall energy and fitness of the individual.
+This clean, pure, and safe water serves as an antioxidant that helps increase longevity, slows the ageing process, increases bone health, and improves the overall energy and fitness of the individual.

 Coral Pure Premium Natural Alkaline Hydrogen Mineral water provide consistent PH between 9 to 10 throughout every filter change.